-If you think reverse logistics isn’t relevant to your business, think again.
+If you think to optimize reverse logistics isn’t relevant to your business, think again.
 The global reverse logistics market is expected to reach $604B in the next 5 years, according to Tech HQ.

 The combined growth of eCommerce sales and closure of many retail locations led to a recent massive increase in volume of returns.
 If managing returns and reverse logistics was difficult before, now it has become a critical operational issue that retailers, logistics providers, distributors and supply chain executives cannot ignore.